Will I Have to Get an Ignition Interlock Device (IID) in Indiana?

 Soft tissue injuries can be excruciatingly painful, and soft tissue injury claims can be difficult to prove.
 Don’t worry, because the Northwest Indiana personal injury lawyers at Stracci Law Group apply the benefits of over eight decades of combined trial experience, a track record of large settlements, and thousands of satisfied clients to bring you justice by maximizing the value of your claim.

 Our lawyers are not out-of-state transplants.
 We have practiced in Indiana for our entire careers.
 We know the local court systems, we know all the players, and we know how the Indiana system works.
-Call Stracci Law Group today at (219) 525-1000 or contact us online.
+Call Stracci Law Group today.
 We serve clients in Gary, Crown Point, Hammond, Merrillville, Portage, Valparaiso, and elsewhere in Northwest Indiana.